swojtasiak/jsrdbg/README.md

 really simple, the character encoding is broken and there is almost no error handling, but it shows how the process of integration looks like.

-Having working SpiderMonkey engine embeeded in your code, everything you have to do is to create a new instance of the JSRemoteDebugger class which needs JSRemoteDebuggerCfg instance when initialized.
+Having working SpiderMonkey engine embedded in your code, everything you have to do is to create a new instance of the JSRemoteDebugger class which needs JSRemoteDebuggerCfg instance when initialized.
 Notice that the debugger itself is not connected to any specific JSRuntime and JSContext instance.
 It's designed